Zimbabwe court set to rule on presidential election petition

 Political analysts said the Constitutional Court was unlikely to call for a fresh election.
 It could, however, order a recount of the ballots.

 Police blocked roads around the court, a 19th century British colonial building just opposite Mnangagwa’s offices in central Harare.
-But security was lighter compared to Wednesday when the election challenge was heard in court.
+Vehicles carrying water cannon reappeared on streets near the court house while riot police patrolled the city center in groups.

 The state-owned Herald newspaper said in an editorial: “When the gavel falls, peace must prevail.”
 The privately owned Zimbabwe Independent said the court was unlikely to rule in favor of Chamisa.